DoTheEvo/ANGRYsearch/README.md

 * the database is in `~/.cache/angrysearch/angry_database.db`
   the config file is in `~/.config/angrysearch/angrysearch.conf`
-* if you have trouble starting the application, restart the pc, delete the database and the config file, new ones are recreated on the next run
 * it can take ~2 min to index ~1 mil files(depending on hdd/ssd) and the database might be ~300MB
-* it is not recommended to run as root, there's no reason for it and you might crawl where you would rather not, like Btrfs users going in to snapshots
+* it is **not recommended** to run as root, there's no reason for it and you might crawl where you would rather not, like Btrfs users going in to snapshots
 * [xdg-open](https://wiki.archlinux.org/index.php/Default_applications#xdg-open) is used to open the files based on their mimetype, [default applications](http://i.imgur.com/u8jbi4e.png) can be set in `~/.local/share/applications/mimeapps.list` or `~/.config/mimeapps.list`

 ### Installation: